lshepard/LegoGPT/src/texture/README.md

 # Textured and Colored LEGO Model Generation

+This sub-directory contains the code for generating the UV texture or per-brick color given a LEGO design.

 ## Getting Started

 ### Dependencies

-This project requires the following dependencies:
+In addtion to the dependencies required by the main repo, this project requires the following extra dependencies:

 1. **FlashTex, ImportLDraw, and blender-render-toolkit.** These are provided as Git submodules; install them with `git submodule update --init`.